A latent trawl process model for extreme values: Latent trawl process model

 for constants $\mu\in \re, \sigma^2\geq 0$ and a L\'{e}vy measure $\nu$, see e.g.~\cite{Rajput1989,Barndorff-Nielsen2011a}.
 Since equation \eqref{lseed1} has the form of the cumulant function of an infinitely divisible random variable, we say that we can associate a \emph{L\'{e}vy seed} denoted by $L'$ with the L\'{e}vy basis $L$ which is defined as the random variable whose law is characterised by \eqref{lseed1}.
 We then write $C(u,L')=K(u)$ for the corresponding cumulant function and conclude that

 This shows that the law of $L(A)$ is fully determined by the L\'evy seed $L'$ and the Lebesgue measure of the set $A$.

 We can now define the class of trawl processes. \begin{dfn} Let $A$ be any set in $\mathcal{B}_b(\re \times \re)$, and define a collection of trawl sets $\{A_t\}$ by shifting $A$ along the $\re$-axis corresponding to the last coordinate, which represents time: $A_t=A+(0,t):=\{(a_1,a_{2}+t):(a_1,a_2) \in A\}$.
 Let $L$ denote a homogeneous L\'evy basis.
-The trawl process $\Lambda_t$ is then defined as the homogeneous L\'{e}vy basis evaluated over the set $A_t$, i.e.~$\Lambda_t=L(A_t)$. \end{dfn} The trawl process definition can be written as a stochastic integral, which will become useful for calculations in the following.
+The trawl process $(\Lambda_t)_{t\in \mathbb{R}}$ is then defined by evaluating the homogeneous L\'{e}vy basis over the trawl set, i.e.~by setting $\Lambda_t=L(A_t)$ for $t\in \mathbb{R}$. \end{dfn} The trawl process definition can be written as a stochastic integral, which will become useful for calculations in the following.
 Specifically, we write

-where points in $\re^{2}$ are denoted $(\xi,s)$ for $\xi \in \re, s \in \re$, so the last component corresponds to the time axis.
-The general stochastic integral is defined in \cite{Rajput1989} and reviewed in \cite{Barndorff-Nielsen2012}.
+where points in $\re^{2}$ are denoted by $(\xi,s)$ for $\xi \in \re, s \in \re$, so the last component corresponds to the time axis.
+The stochastic integral is defined in the sense of \cite{Rajput1989}, see also \cite{Barndorff-Nielsen2012} for a review.

-From the definition of the trawl process, we can immediately deduce that the process is stationary and infinitely divisible and that characteristic function is given by equation \eqref{lseed} since $\Lambda_t \stackrel{\text{d}}{=}\Lambda_0$.
+From the definition of the trawl process, we can immediately deduce that the process is stationary and infinitely divisible and that the characteristic function is given by equation \eqref{lseed} since $\Lambda_t \stackrel{\text{d}}{=}\Lambda_0$.
 Moreover, the stochastic integral representation implies that a trawl process is also a so-called mixed moving-average process; it was shown in \cite{Fuchs2013} that such processes are mixing, so it follows that trawl processes are mixing and ergodic.

 {\bf A slice representation for the finite dimensional distributions:} Next, we study the finite dimensional distributions of a trawl process and derive what we call a \emph{slice representation} for its characteristic function which will be very useful for simulation and inference purposes later on.